Seal of Maine: Motto

 Dīrigō (Latin "I direct" or "I lead") is the state motto of Maine, having once been the only state to hold its elections in September.
 (Politicians kept their eyes on these elections for evidence of a trend.
 Prior to the New Deal, Republicans claimed "As Maine goes, so goes the nation.")

 The resolution adopting the seal upon which this motto appears gives insight into its meaning: "...as the Polar Star has been considered the mariner's guide and director in conducting the ship over the pathless ocean to the desired haven, and as the center of magnetic attraction; as it has been figuratively used to denote the point, to which all affections turn, and as it is here intended to represent the State, it may be considered the citizens' guide, and the object to which the patriot's best exertions should be directed".

 The motto and seal are used by the University of Maine.
 The motto was also used for the name of the Dirigo Health Agency which oversaw the state of Maine's health care system before the passage of the Affordable Care Act.

 Design

 As stated in Maine law, Title 1 Section 201: The seal of the State shall be a shield, argent, charged with a pine tree (Americana, quinis ex uno folliculo setis) with a moose (cervus alces), at the foot of it, recumbent; supporters: on dexter side, a husbandman, resting on a scythe; on sinister side, a seaman, resting on an anchor.
 In the foreground, representing sea and land, and under the shield, shall be the name of the State in large Roman capitals, to wit: MAINE.
 The whole shall be surrounded by a crest, the North Star.
 The motto, in small Roman capitals, shall be in a label interposed between the shield and crest, viz.: DIRIGO.

+Shortly after Maine became a state, the official state seal was adopted on June 9, 1820.
+Although "there are no records indicating how the motto was developed or selected", according to David Chever, former Maine State archivist and vice chairman of Maine's Bicentennial Committee, it is known that William Moody of Saco, who was the first president of the Maine Senate, oversaw the process.
+Isaac Reed is credited with having written the description and explanation of the seal:

+"The motto, in small Roman capitals, shall be in a label (that reads) DIRIGO."
+The label would be located between the star – "the mariner's guide ... over the pathless ocean to the desired haven" – and a shield featuring a moose, a pine tree, a farmer and a sailor.